 About two-thirds of all help comes from unpaid caregivers — such as daughters, sons, and friends — and about one-third of all help comes from paid caregivers.

 It is easy to understand how you get a family member or friend to help — you usually just ask.
-But hiring paid caregivers can be a bit more daunting.
+But hiring a paid in home caregiver can be a bit more daunting.

 In this article, I’ll explain what you need to know, to better understand your options and get the care that is needed.